comportnx/compack-mods/README.md

 Disables riot damage for buildings (but not roads).

-### Pulping Hammers
+### Fast Pulping

-Gives sledgehammers, short sledgehammers, and engineer hammers an (a)ctivatable ability that pulps surrounding corpses.
+Gives sledgehammers and heavy sledgehammers an (a)ctivatable ability that pulps surrounding corpses.